Emily Korda is a Senior Associate in the firm's corporate and M&A and intellectual property groups.

 Emily practices in corporate law, with a particular focus on intellectual property law and services businesses.
 Her experience includes acting on business acquisitions and sales, intellectual property law matters and disputes, and general corporate matters across a range of industries including retail and technology.

-Emily joined Arnold Bloch Leibler as a law graduate in 2015 after graduating from Monash University with a Master of Laws (Juris Doctor) and the University of Melbourne with a Bachelor of Arts.
+Emily joined Arnold Bloch Leibler as a law graduate in 2015 after graduating from Monash University with a Juris Doctor and the University of Melbourne with a Bachelor of Arts.
 Emily was admitted to practice in 2016 and was appointed a senior associate of the firm in July 2020.

 Emily's practice focuses on the following areas: